mainmatter/mainmatter.com/src/cases/expedition.md

 companyDescription: Expedition is an online travel magazine for global citizens who want to experience world’s best destinations through the eyes of a local.
 title: An architecture based on Elixir and Ember.js for Expedition | Work
 displayTitle: "A sturdy foundation for <em>advanced</em> system architecture"
-description: Expedition is an online travel magazine for global citizens.
-They turned to Mainmatter when they were looking for guidance to get the most out of their technology stack based on Elixir, Phoenix and Ember.js.
+description: <p>Expedition is an online travel magazine for global citizens.</p><p>They turned to Mainmatter when they were looking for guidance to get the most out of their technology stack based on Elixir, Phoenix and Ember.js.</p>
 hero:
   color: purple
   textPosition: "center"